Trap Generator

 [Permalink]

 A door is locked and the wall next to it has a number of holes with rods inside.
-Only one rod opens the door, the rest trigger the trap that causes the dam farther up the corridor to break and unleashes a huge wave of liquid that crashes down the corridor.
-There's little puddles of the liquid about the area, and a faint dripping sound.
+Only one rod opens the door, the rest trigger the trap that collapses the supports keeping an unstable section of a ceiling in place.
+There are shoddy-looking supports scattered around the area.

 Trigger: rods in holes, activates when the wrong rod is touched.

-Countermeasures: A successful DC 15 Intelligence (Investigation) check will spot figure out the mechanism, and a DC 20 Dexterity check using thieves' tools disables the trigger harmlessly.
+Countermeasures: A successful DC 20 Intelligence (Investigation) check will spot figure out the mechanism, and a DC 15 Dexterity check using thieves' tools disables the trigger harmlessly.
 On either failed check, the trap triggers.
-Climbing the walls, running away to higher ground before the liquid reaches them, or securely anchoring themselves will prevent the liquid from washing them away.
+The supports holding up the section can be destroyed, triggering the trap from a safe distance.

-Countermeasures: A successful DC 15 Intelligence (Investigation) check allows a character to deduce the trap's presence.
-A successful DC 20 Dexterity check using thieves' tools disarms the trap, disabling the trigger.
-Unsuccessfully attempting to pick the door triggers the trap.
+Countermeasures: A successful DC 20 Intelligence (Investigation) check allows a character to deduce the trap's presence.
+A successful DC 15 Dexterity check using thieves' tools disarms the trap, disabling the trigger.
+Unsuccessfully attempting to pick it triggers the trap.
+The snare can be cut, but will cause the victim to fall if it's already been triggered.

 Destroying Traps